WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 This paper defines data formats and challenge and response transports allowing an _identity owner_ to prove control of a DID to a _relying party_.
 Proof of control of a DID is a technical interaction which may be a precursor to establishing a longer term relationship between two parties.
 A successful DID Auth interaction may create the required conditions to allow the parties to exchange further data in a trustworthy way.
 This further data could include streams of raw data from sensors to the exchange of Verifiable Credentials.
 This further exchange of data is out of scope of the DID Auth protocol itself.

-This DID Auth interaction may be a one way interaction where A proves control of a DID<sub>A</sub> to B, or a two way interaction where mutual proof of control of DIDs is achieved.
+DID Auth may be a one way interaction where A proves control of a DID<sub>A</sub> to B, or a two way interaction where mutual proof of control of DIDs is achieved.
 In the latter case, A proves control of DID<sub>A</sub> to B and B proves control of DID<sub>B</sub> to A.

 It is in the purview of the two parties engaged in the interaction to determine the need to have a one way or two way DID Auth interaction.
 It is also in the purview of the two parties to determine if further exchanges of data such as Verifiable Credentials may be necessary to establish the nature of the relationship between the two parties.

-Implementers may decide to subsume a DID Auth interaction within a higher layer interaction such as the exchange of Verifiable Credentials which could simultaneously prove control of a DID and offer some other Verifiable Credentials for some specific transaction specific purpose.
+Implementers may decide to subsume a DID Auth interaction within a higher layer interaction such as the exchange of Verifiable Credentials which could simultaneously prove control of a DID and offer Verifiable Credentials for some transaction-specific purpose.

 ## DID Auth and Verifiable Credentials

 Even though DID Auth is about proving control of a DID, the exchange of Verifiable Credentials associated with a DID is related to DID Auth.
 There are several conceptual ways how the relationship between DID Auth and Verifiable Credentials could be thought of:

-1. **DID Auth and Verifiable Claims exchange are separate:** At the beginning of an interaction between two parties, they need to authenticate (mutually, or just in one direction).
+1. **DID Auth and Verifiable Credentials exchange are separate:** At the beginning of an interaction between two parties, they need to authenticate (mutually, or just in one direction).
 Then after this is done, a protocol for exchange of Verifiable Credentials can be executed, so that the two parties can learn more about each other (and then perhaps make authorization decisions).

-2. **Verifiable Credentials exchange is an extension to DID Auth:** In this approach, proving control of an identifier, and proving possession of Verifiable Credentials are closely related, and a single protocol is used for both purposes.
+2. **Verifiable Credentials exchange is an extension to (or part of) DID Auth:** In this approach, proving control of an identifier, and proving possession of Verifiable Credentials are closely related, and a single protocol is used for both purposes.
 The Verifiable Credentials are an "optional field" in the protocol.
 In order to "only" prove control of an identifier, the Verifiable Credentials that are exchanged are simply an empty set.

 3. **DID Auth is a certain kind of Verifiable Credential:** It is possible to think of DID Auth as an exchange of the most trivial Verifiable Credential imaginable.
 A self-issued Verifiable Credential that states "I am me".
-From this perspective, the separation between DID Auth and exchange of "other" Verifiable Credentials is blurred, and both are part of the same protocol.
+From this perspective, the separation between DID Auth and exchange of "other" Verifiable Credentials is blurred, and both are part of a single universal protocol.

 ## DID Record Creation